► The latest on Honda’s new electric car

-Honda has also confirmed the new EV can be charged using the regular Type 2 AC connection or a CCS2 DC rapid charge plug (an 80% charge in 30 minutes is promised - if you can find a suitably powerful charger.
-The car will be in action at the 2019 Goodwood Festival of Speed in July.
+Honda states that its new EV can be charged using the regular Type 2 AC connection or a CCS2 DC rapid charge plug (an 80% charge in 30 minutes is promised – if you can find a suitably powerful charger).

 Our guide to the best electric cars and EVs